Dashboard Alternative School Status (DASS) FAQsFrequently Asked Questions and Answers for the DASS Program.

 When can schools apply for DASS Status?

-The DASS application opens each spring.
-For schools that wish to receive a DASS status for the 2019 Dashboard, the application process opened on March 25, 2019.
-The application process contains two parts, each of which has separate due dates:
+The DASS application opens in January.
+The application process consists of two parts, each of which has separate due dates:

 To view the eligibility criteria and application process, please visit the California Department of Education (CDE) DASS web page.

 I applied for DASS last year and got approved.
-Do I have to reapply for DASS again?
+Do I have to reapply for DASS again this year?

 Schools receive DASS status for three school years (e.g., 2018–19, 2019–20, 2020–21).
 They must reapply for DASS status in the following spring after the final year of their cycle.

-Example: Apple Tree Elementary applied for DASS status in March 2019 and was approved for DASS after submitting Part II of the application in August 2019.
-The school will receive a DASS status for three Dashboard cycles (i.e., 2019, 2020, and 2021 Dashboards).
-If Apple Tree Elementary wishes to retain its DASS status for the next three years, it will need to re-apply in March 2022.
+Example: Apple Tree Continuation High applied for DASS status in Spring 2021and was approved for DASS after submitting Part II of the application in Summer 2021.
+The school will receive a DASS status for three Dashboard cycles (i.e., 2021, 2022, and 2023 Dashboards).
+If Apple Tree Continuation High wishes to retain its DASS status after the 2023 Dashboard, it will need to re-apply in Spring 2024.